ANZAOMS Banner

-Abstract submissions for the Society for Mental Health Research (SMHR) 2024 Conference are now open.
-The Conference will be held at the Sydney Masonic Centre (SMC), Sydney, NSW from 6-8 November 2024.
+Abstract submissions for the Society for Mental Health Research (SMHR) 2025 Conference are now open.

-The theme for SMHR 2024, “Innovation & Inclusivity”.
+The theme for SMHR 2025 is “Pathways for Diversity, Equity and Personalisation in Mental Health Care”.
 In this year’s conference we hope to showcase a broad range of forward-thinking, dynamic approaches that not only embrace the latest advancements in our field but also ensure these innovations are accessible, relevant, and inclusive to diverse communities and individuals.

 If you wish to submit an abstract for consideration by the Scientific Program Committee, you must also intend to register for the Conference.
 Online submission is the only method of receipt of abstracts.

-Authors will be required to indicate their preferred presentation format when submitting an abstract.
+Authors will be required to indicate their preferred presentation type when submitting an abstract.

-• Please select Oral Presentation if you wish for your abstract to be considered for a Regular Oral Presentation (typically 12min + 3min questions)
+• Please select Oral Presentation if you wish for your abstract to be considered for a regular Oral Presentation.

 • Please select Rapid Oral Presentation if you wish for your abstract to be considered for a 5-minute Rapid Oral Presentation.